WHAT IS DANONYMOUS RACING

 Dan Tordjman graduated from the S.I.
 Newhouse School of Public Communications at Syracuse University.
 He spent nearly a decade as TV news reporter working for local affiliates ABC, CBS and NBC in the Midwest and Southeast.
 In addition to running DanonymousRacing.com, Dan is a contributor to various other publications and a regular writer covering racing in Maryland and West Virginia for Mid-Atlantic Thoroughbred Magazine.
 Dan is also a proud ambassador and correspondent for The Jockey Club’s social and digital media fan-development initiative, America’s Best Racing.
 If you’d like to contact Dan, email him at firstname.lastname@example.org

 John Piassek is DanonymousRacing.com’s regular Mid-Atlantic handicapper, primarily covering racing in Maryland and New Jersey.
 John is an aspiring race track announcer, marketer and writer.
 In addition to his weekly picks and analysis on the site, John also writes the “Mid-Atlantic Musings” column which covers hot-button issues impacting racing in the region and beyond.
-John does all of that while being a full-time student at Loyola University.
+John graduated from Loyola University Maryland in May of 2018, with a degree in business administration, marketing concentration.

 Stephen Wong – International Handicapper